 An Easy-Clean Bib

 You won't believe the amount of food dropped, dripped and dribbled when you start feeding your baby solids.
 This silicone bib from Bibbity comes with a generous silicone pocket that attempts to catch it all and is easy to rinse out and clean.

 A Self-Feeding Miracle

 Let your baby try their hand at feeding with Boon's answer to mesh feeders.
-Fill Pulp's silicone teething feeder with squishy fruit or steamed veggies and your tiny diner can gnaw on them and get nourishment through tiny holes.
-You'll love that it's easy to clean, and even goes in the dishwasher.
-Baby will love that it's easy to grasp and soothing when they're teething.
+Fill the Pulp silicone teething feeder with squishy fruit or steamed veggies and your tiny diner can gnaw on them and get nourishment through tiny holes.
+You'll love that it's easy to clean and even goes in the dishwasher.
+Baby will love that it's easy to grasp and super soothing when they're teething.